bugcounting/nezoba/README.md

 # Nez-Oba: a custom button-only game controller

-The Nez-Oba[^1] project provides the schematics of a fully-programmer all-button wired game controller board, as well as software to program the controller's behavior to emulate a standard gamepad, and to reconfigure its button layout.
+The Nez-Oba[^1] project provides the schematics of a fully-programmable all-button wired game controller board, as well as software to program the controller's behavior to emulate a standard gamepad, and to reconfigure its button layout.